Bank of England staff begin first strike in 50 years

 John McDonnell, the main opposition Labour Party's top economic official, attended the protest and called for the BoE to set an example to employers by raising their wages.

-Prime Minister Theresa May has come under increasing pressure from members of parliament to end a below-inflation 1 percent cap on public sector pay rises that has been in place since 2013 as part of efforts to cut government spending.
+Prime Minister Theresa May has come under increasing pressure from lawmakers to end a below-inflation 1 percent cap on public sector pay rises that has been in place since 2013 as part of efforts to cut government spending.

 Although it is operationally independent of the government, the BoE has also limited pay rises to 1 percent for most staff, in line with other public bodies.